tekknolagi/tekknolagi.github.com/_posts/2024-09-20-type-inference.md

 into our implementation (and we had to scratch it out temporarily to write the post), and we're coming back to it now.

-In order to make polymorphism decidable (I think), you have to pick some limited set of points in the concrete syntax to generalize types.
+In order to make inference for polymorphism decidable (I think), you have to pick some limited set of points in the concrete syntax to generalize types.
 The usual place is in `let` bindings.
 This is why all `let`-bound program variables (including top-level definitions) are associated with *type schemes* in the context.
 I think you could also do it with a `generalize` or `template` keyword or something, but people tend to use `let` as the signal.